Yuliia-88/metrocar-data-analysis/README.md

 - Age-based segmentation

 ## 🗂️ Data Sources
-- PostgreSQL database - the primary source containing raw user and trip data, accessed via structured SQL queries.
+- PostgreSQL database - the primary source containing raw user and trip data, accessed via structured SQL queries
-- Exported query results (CSV format) - selected datasets were exported as CSV files for further analysis in Excel and Power BI.
+- Exported query results (CSV format) - selected datasets were exported as CSV files for further analysis in Excel and Power BI
-- data/ folder – contains all exported CSV files used in this project, including user profiles, trip logs, event data, and calculated metrics such as waiting times.
+- data/ folder - contains all exported CSV files used in this project, including user profiles, trip logs, event data, and calculated metrics such as waiting times

 ## 🧰 Tools Used
 - **SQL** - for querying and preprocessing the data